 Platonic love, or the love between friends, can be nourishing, fulfilling, and a source of support as we go through life.
 Research over the years has overwhelmingly indicated the importance of having strong social connections, and platonic friendships are typically a significant part of these networks.
-Read on to learn more about what characterizes platonic love relationships, how you can benefit from having a platonic friend in your life, and how to build more of these types of connections.
+Read on to learn more about what characterizes platonic love relationships, how you can benefit from having a platonic love in your life, and how to build more of these types of connections.

 Platonic Love Definition

-Benefits Of Loving, Platonic Relationships
+Benefits Of Platonic Relationships

 The existence of relationships in your life that are characterized by platonic love isn’t just a nice-to-have; research indicates that this type of platonic intimacy may be crucial for mental and even physical health.
 Below are some of the key benefits that platonic relationships can offer.

-One of the key benefits of a platonic connection is the emotional support you can get from a close friend.
+One of the key benefits of a platonic love is the emotional support you can get from a close friend.
 These types of relationships are usually characterized by mutual acceptance and care, meaning that you can lean on these people in your life when you’re facing a problem, feeling sad, or otherwise need support.
 Friends can also help each other heal and grow by modeling and encouraging honesty, compassion, boundaries, calm conflict resolution, and other important elements of healthy interpersonal relationships.

 Decreased Risk Of Physical Health Problems

-Having strong, platonic connections in your life may also decrease health risks and even increase life expectancy.
+Having strong, platonic love in your life may also decrease health risks and even increase life expectancy.
 Part of the reason may be that friends can check in on each other and encourage one another to adopt healthy habits, but another part may be that feelings of loneliness can cause psychological processes that may be detrimental to health as a result of the mind-body connection.
 For example, one study that included over 300,000 participants found that those who had “stronger social relationships were 50 percent more likely to survive over the studies' given periods than those with weaker connections—a risk comparable to smoking up to 15 cigarettes a day and one double that of obesity”.
 Close friendships have also been associated with a decreased risk of high blood pressure, high cholesterol, depression, and anxiety.

 Being around loving friends can simply make us feel better emotionally as well.
 Spending time with those we share platonic love with can increase levels of dopamine in the brain, which is known as the “feel-good” chemical.
 It can also help decrease levels of cortisol, the stress hormone.
 As one study puts it, “successful social interaction can provide one of the most rewarding stimuli for humans”.
 When we share laughter and engage in activities we love with our platonic lovers (friends) these effects can be increased even more.

-Having a true platonic friend friends you can rely on can even help you be better prepared to face life’s inevitable challenges.
+Having true platonic love friends you can rely on can even help you be better prepared to face life’s inevitable challenges.
 They can provide support, advice, and encouragement and may help you see difficult circumstances from a new perspective.
 According to one study, having a close group of supportive, platonic friends is one of the top predictors of an individual’s ability to recover after stressful life experiences.

-Building Loving, Platonic Relationships
+Building Platonic Relationships

 Having strong, supportive platonic friendships can be enriching and even have health benefits.
 If you're looking to make or maintain platonic-love connections or experience genuine platonic love, the following tips may help.